top of page

 “I skate to where the puck is going, not to where the puck has been.”

 The truth is, Mr. Gretzky missed the majority of the shots he took.
 His lifetime NHL stats are 17.6% shots made to shots taken.
-(894 / 5088) The message is, being "The Great One" is something much more than a high shooting percentage.
+(894 / 5088) [i] The message is that being "The Great One" is something much more than a high shooting percentage.
 He intuitively anticipated where the puck was going, all the while, quickly adapting as new information updated his understanding....all in a split second!

 Venture Capitalists play a similar game.
-They know, even with the most rigorous selection process, that many investments will underperform, but a single high-flying investment will more than makeup for the laggards.
+They know, even with the most rigorous selection process, that many investments will underperform, but a single high-flying investment will more than make up for the laggards.
 The challenge is knowing which investment will fly and quickly adapting as new information is learned.

 Who are creative-divergent thinkers?
 They are those that connect the dots between “what is” in the present and “that which may be" in the future.
 In the business context, they are adept at using counterfactual thinking, but in the highly structured context of our current business environment and future market trends.
 They appreciate the future is probabilistically available.
 They understand the future is informed by ongoing and rigorous expectations updating.
 They are both analytical and adaptable.
+Earlier, we discussed our success framework – that “Luck is where preparation and opportunity meet with adaptation and pursuit energy!
+This is the framework of creative divergence.

-Business creative-divergent thinkers seem to have a crystal ball.
-They seem to have an amazing ability when given the chance, to identify and implement new, high-impact, high-margin business solutions.
 Who are these creative-divergent thinkers?
 Many of us!
 When given the opportunity and support, many can help develop the next big thing.

 An adaptability case study: Netflix and Blockbuster